Point of View

 The main design themes are elevation and location.
 "My intention was to create a work that could sustain the interest of the viewer and yet not shout out for attention," says Wells.
 "I wanted the tapestry to give a softening effect to the room, yet stand strongly as a thought-generating work."

-Originally hung in the Goodman Fielder Room on level 4 of Aotea Centre, the floor plan of this room is included in the far right panel – "D2" represents the wall the tapestry hung on.
-Two other panels depict a less intimate view – that from the room's windows across to the Town Hall.
+Originally hung in Waihorotiu 1 on Level 4 of Aotea Centre, the floor plan of this room is included in the far right panel – "D2" represents the wall the tapestry hung on.
+Two other panels depict a less intimate view – that from the room's windows across to the Auckland Town Hall.
 On a more general level, the Auckland region as a whole is represented by a detailed map, and the volcanic form of Rangitoto Island can be seen as from the air.

 Shapes fly across the tapestry.
 There are calligraphic signs and abstract birds.
 By combining abstract and realistic images, Wells links imagination with reality.
 Like the window frame device, they enable the viewer to shift from one location to another.